Schema IDL

 }

-For the protobuf-specific extension option guide, see Protocol Buffers IDL Support.
+For protobuf extension options, see Protocol Buffers IDL Support.

 Option Priority